Suguru Iwazaki: Hanshin Tigers

 He injured his right foot during spring training and was not scheduled to be with the main squad for the season opener.
-But due to the season being delayed by the Covid-19 pandemic, he recovered in time to pitch in relief on his 29th birthday during the opening card with the Giants (June 19), which he unfortunately lost after giving up 2 runs.
+But due to the season being delayed by the Covid-19 pandemic, he recovered in time to pitch in relief on his 29th birthday during the opening card with the Giants (June 19), which he lost after giving up 2 runs.
 He redeemed himself in July when he notched a 0.84 ERA in 11 outings, but experienced tightness in his left elbow that inevitably got him sent back to the farms later that month.
 He returned and had a couple of bad outings in August, but pitched 18 consecutive scoreless outings all the way until the end of October.
 He also experienced being a closer for the first time on September 3 to give the main closer Suarez a break, and earned his first career save when he maintained the 1-point lead against the Swallows in Koshien.
 He finished 5-2 with 17 holds and 2 saves in 41 outings, and a 1.82 ERA.
 With this performance, he once more earned a 15 million raise which brought his annual salary to 95 million yen, and made this his 7th consecutive year to receive a pay raise.

 Pitching style

 With a three-quarters delivery, his fastest pitch was clocked at 149 km/h.
 With almost exactly the same form, he can throw fastballs, breaking balls such as sliders and curves, and forkballs for changeups.
 His unique delivery makes it difficult for the batters to assess the origin of the pitch, and his balls to have a later release point.
-Upon seeing him pitch for the first time, 2nd squad manager Takashi Yamaguchi and pitching coach Katsuo Hirata praised his abilities and compared him to fellow lefty Yoshihisa Naruse of the Chiba Lotte Marines who was also a 6th pick in the rookie draft.
+Upon seeing him pitch for the first time, 2nd squad manager Katsuo Hirata and pitching coach Takashi Yamaguchi praised his abilities and compared him to fellow lefty Yoshihisa Naruse of the Chiba Lotte Marines who was also a 6th pick in the rookie draft.

-Personal Trivia
+Personal life

 When Iwazaki was in grade school, his father wanted to prioritize the proper development of his shoulders so he was made to join the swimming club.
 He practiced all types of swimming styles that enabled him to train his legs, and at the same time, improved the flexibility of his arms and shoulders.
 Breaststroke was his forte.

 He entered the 2013 draft but did not expect to be picked by any team because very few scouts came to check out his games.
 So after watching the first few rounds of the draft, he turned the TV off and just played computer games in his room.
-When a high school friend called to congratulate him for being drafted, he thought he was being pranked so he didn't believe it at first.
+When a high school friend called to congratulate him for being drafted, he thought he was being pranked so he did not believe it at first.